 Held In: November

 5. Yi Peng (The Lantern Festival)

-If you want to see one of the most spectacular celebrations, you should plan your trip around the festival of Yi Peng or the Lantern Festival.
+If you want to see even more spectacular Thailand festivals and celebrations, you should plan your trip around the festival of Yi Peng or the Lantern Festival.
 Like in countries like China and Vietnam, Chiang Mai’s Lantern Festival is one of the most amazing sights you will ever see.
 People gather down by the banks of the Peng River and release thousands of paper lanterns into the sky and watch them float away in the gentle evening breeze.
 Although it is a more of a tradition than a festival, it is definitely a fantastic photo op for capturing some beautiful memories.
 You can also witness religious ceremonies, firework displays, parades, and the releasing of paper boats in the river.
 Be a part of the Lantern Festival Thailand 2019 if you want to know the culture of this country better.
 Amongst all the Thai festivals, this is certainly one of the most vibrant ones.